 Taxes and fees can whittle away your estate as your family members stand by and watch in helpless frustration.
 This may be an unpleasant and possibly frightening experience, but you can prevent this from happening by focusing your estate planning goals on benefiting your family first and the government second.
 A qualified estate planning attorney can help you handle your assets in a way that reduces the administrative costs of your departure and minimizes income and estate taxes.

 During the later stages of our life, you may find yourself struggling to handle your financial or health affairs and requiring the support of a loved one.
 Choose your designee carefully, and emphasize trust over convenience.
 For example, choose the family member who understands your wishes the best, not just the family member who lives the closest to you.
 And don’t leave it to others to make assumptions about who this person might be.
 Establish clear and proper channels of authority using a trust, a will, and power of attorney.

 Your assets may represent your legacy, so put serious thought into how you want to distribute them after you’re gone.
 Again, don’t make passing decisions or decisions based on convenience.
 Consider including explanations as to your thought process.
 If you would like a family member to make specific use of a gift of money, he or she may appreciate hearing about your hopes and wishes.

 Every time you experience a life change (for example the birth or death of a family member, the purchase or sale of a major asset, or a change in health status), please take some time to update your estate planning documents.
 Stay in touch with your estate planning attorney as the years go by.
 Contact our office when you undergo a life change and we will contact you when laws change that relate to your plans.

-You can use the link below to schedule a call with Mr. Katzner or just call us at 855.528.9837 to learn how to begin the planning process and overcome the common obstacles to successful estate planning:
+Schedule a call with Mr. Katzner at 855.528.9837 to learn how to begin the planning process and overcome the common obstacles to successful estate planning: